linux-system-roles/aide/README.md

 This variable takes a string to specify a path where the custom template for aide.conf is located.

-To be sure that everething is correct, template needs to start with following snippet:
+To be sure that everything is correct, template needs to start with following snippet:

 ``` jinja
 {{ ansible_managed | comment }}